 This trait has been known to affect some athletes during periods of intense exercise.
 The trait is inherited and can cause red blood cells to warp into stiff, sickle shapes that block blood vessels and deprive the body of oxygen when it is pushed to extremes.

 There is a simple test to screen for this trait.
-Talk to your doctor today about screening your student athlete to protect them from potential complications.
-A trained lab technician can also come speak to your team or organization about this condition if desired.
+Talk to your provider today about screening your student athlete to protect them from potential complications.
+A trained lab technician or athletic trainer can speak to your team or organization about this condition if desired.

 This procedure treats diseases like hemochromatosis (or iron overload disease) by drawing a unit of blood from a patient.
 It can also treat polycythemia (concentration of hemoglobin) and porphyria (a group of disorders that result from buildup of natural chemicals or porphyrins in the body).
 Unfortunately, the unit of blood drawn cannot be used for the transfusion of other patients.